neeraj11789/practo-hackathon/README.md

 ### Preparing Data

-1. Creating the index for the required entity.
-Eg
+1. (Optional) Creating the index for the required entity.
+Eg `PUT /test-00001`
-`PUT /test-00001`
 `
    {